Skip to main content

 How can a roofing contractor help me get rid of mold in my attic?

 Roofing contractors can help by taking out sheets of moldy plywood and replacing them with new ones.
 However, this must be paired with some other form of mold remediation, or it will not be helpful.
-Everything must be cleaned, otherwise the mold won’t actually be taken care of.
+Everything must be cleaned, or the mold won’t actually be taken care of.

 Addressing the root causes of mold (poor ventilation, leaks, and lack of insulation) is the second step in getting rid of mold and is equally as important as cleaning.